Education in Saudi Arabia: Background

 The first forms of education in Saudi Arabia can be traced back to the time when the message of Islam was revealed and spread.
 Education is important in Islam, because Islam obligates both men and women to learn and gain knowledge.
 Schools were established, first by wealthy Muslims and later by the Ottomans.
 These schools were called 'Kuttabs' (كُتَّاب) and were often connected to the mosque.
 Most of the time the imam of the mosque was also the teacher of the school, he taught the children how to read and write and recite Quran.
 During the 17th century education became more important, but all education was still mostly Islamic education.

 In 1926 the country's first Department of Education was established by king Abdulaziz bin Abdul Rahman Al Saud.
 Through his reforms the number of schools and kuttabs started growing as well as the number of students that were enrolled.
 In 1951 this number had risen to 29,887 students and 226 schools.
 In 1957 the King Saud University was established, this was the first university in the country.
 In 1964 the first government school for girls was established.

 The goal of the education system is to both reduce the illiteracy, as well as to educate the students on the social, economic and Islamic norms.
 Saudi education is noted for its religious content.
-As of 2016, religious studies average a total of nine periods a week at the primary school level, compared to an average about 23 periods a week total for mathematics, science (physics, chemistry, biology and geology), social studies, Arabic language, English language and physical education.
+As of 2016, religious studies averaged a total of nine periods a week at the primary school level, compared to an average about 23 periods a week total for mathematics, science (physics, chemistry, biology and geology), social studies, Arabic language, English language and physical education.
 At the university level, nearly two-thirds of graduates are women.

 The education system was in the 1980s and 1990s criticized for "poorly trained teachers, low retention rates, lack of rigorous standards, weak scientific and technical instruction", despite generous budgets, that have compelled the kingdom to depend on large numbers of expatriates workers to fill technical and administrative positions.
 Cultural theology has also historically held influence over women's education in Saudi Arabia.
 In 2019, however, the Saudi embassy in the U.S. noted that "While the study of Islam remains at its core, the modern Saudi educational system also provides quality instruction in diverse fields of arts and sciences."